-Full Moon on May 21st is called the Flower Moon.
+Full Moon on May 18th is called the Flower Moon.
 May is National BBQ, Egg, Strawberry and Salad Month!!

-- May 1st May Day - May 5th Cinco de Mayo
+May 1st - May Day

 - April 7th World Health Day

 - April 15th Tax Day

 - April 16th National Eggs Benedict Day

+- April 19th Passover begins

 - April 22nd Earth Day

-- April 22nd 30th Passover

-- April 29th Arbor Day
+- April 27th Arbor Day

+- May 5th Cinco de Mayo

-- May 7th 142nd Kentucky Derby
+- May 4-5th 145th Kentucky Derby

-- May 8th Mother's Day
+- May 12th Mother's Day

-- May 21st 24th National Restaurant Show, Chicago, IL
+- May 18th 21st National Restaurant Show, Chicago, IL

-- May 30th Memorial Day observed
+- May 27th Memorial Day observed

 - Start adding fresh greens and more herbs to brighten the palate (and the plate!).

 - Introduce delicate baby vegetables and petite items to mirror the growing seasons.

 - Add early flowers; nasturtiums, pansies, marigold confetti to salads to brighten them up visually and contribute a slight pepper flavor.
-Baby frills mustard is a delicious and mildly spicy addition too.
+Baby frills mustard is a beautiful, delicious and mildly peppery addition too.

 - Pea tendrils and fava tops (tips) both have a more delicate version of the flavors of the items they'll grow into later in the summer.

 - Alliums and fresh legumes become prominent contributors to the menu options.

-April is always a little sketchy as spring crops are very weather dependent and don't have a strong hold on the earth yet.
+April availability is always a little sketchy as spring crops are very weather dependent and don't have a strong hold on the earth yet.
 Transitions between growing regions add to the confusion and chefs need to be able to be flexible; write specials that can accommodate changes and encourage customers to embrace the season.
 Wild-craft harvests of Morels, ramps, fiddleheads (the western fiddleheads start mid-March, eastern begin in April) and stinging nettles can add some seasonal splash to the menu.
-The mid-month is Passover and closes with Easter and Earth Day.
+The mid-month is Passover and Easter followed by Earth Day.
 On Arbor Day, think of planting a fruit-bearing tree in your green space.

 This month is one of the few times that truly delicious sweet peas and carrots are feasible to serve together.
 The peas are much more delicate than most people believe as they are filled with natural sugars that convert to starch within hours.
 If they are picked too soon, the inner peas are small and don't have much yield, if they are picked too late, they are large and starchy and not very palatable.
 But when they are picked just right - what a wonderful spring treat!!
-Be sure to cook the carrots first and then add the shucked peas at the last moment with a little bit of mint and fin au beurre (or finish with butter).
+Be sure to cook the carrots first and then add the shucked peas at the last moment with a little bit of mint and fin au beurre (finish with butter).
 If you can't get or keep enough good English Peas in your walk-in, consider using Snap or Snow peas on your menu.
 A great way to write this as a menu item would be 'legume d'jour' and then your choices could also include fava beans and fava tips when these delicious green spring veggies become available.
-(Saison in San Francisco uses this philosophy when they mention brassicas.)
+(Saison restaurant in San Francisco uses this philosophy when they mention brassicas.)